wechaty/docusaurus/_posts/2017-09-20-add-wechaty-doc.md

  "Learn the awesome features of Wechaty" -> "See more advanced functions" -> "Reach the boundary?
 Help us develop Wechaty".

 Thanks for @ax4's suggestion and we decide to do the doc as soon as possible.

-But half a year passed.....
-And by the end of August, we finally convert all the doc to jsdoc.
-And I'd like to share some jsdoc experience here.

 # JsDoc && jsdoc2md